heroicyang/Backbone.Schema/README.md

 [![Build Status][travis-badge]][travis-link]
 [![Dependency Status][gemnasium-badge]][gemnasium-link]

-The plugin helps you define schemas for your models.
-It supports a regular types, arrays, nested or reference models/collections, allows to define a custom data types and computable properties.
+This plugin allow you define schemas for your models.
+It provides type control, computable properties, references between models and collections, filters and localization.

 **Dependencies:**